zacanger/niddesa/text/generated-translations/cullaniddesa/22-sinhala-google.md

 [Msdiv 120] (# msdiv120) # msdiv120 .ref .msdiv} (17-21)

 [APZ 120.1] (# apz120.1) # apz120.1 .ref .apz} "Fixed unchanging
-Nirvana means "immutable" in Nirvana
+Nibbana means "immutable" in Nibbana
-There is a soothing effect of the editions called Viraga Nirodha Nirvana.
+There is a soothing effect of the editions called Viraga Nirodha Nibbana.
 It is no different from lust.
 Not different from hatred.
-By delusion Thinking that there is a noble and equal qualities in the spider quality of hatred mixed with anger, Jealousy, greediness, deceit, hypocrisy, greediness From supernaturalism to procrastination, from all defilements, from all vices From all the burns, from all the burns, from all the filthy collections Nirvana does not change, eternity means permanence.
+By delusion Thinking that there is a noble and equal qualities in the spider quality of hatred mixed with anger, Jealousy, greediness, deceit, hypocrisy, greediness From supernaturalism to procrastination, from all defilements, from all vices From all the burns, from all the burns, from all the filthy collections Nibbana does not change, eternity means permanence.

 [APZ 120.2] (# apz120.2) # apz120.2 .ref .apz} "Is there a parable for something?"
 Is going
-'Something' means Nirvana.
+'Something' means Nibbana.
 'No parable' means no comparison Nowhere means anywhere, spiritually or externally.

-[APZ 120.3] (# apz120.3) # apz120.3 .ref .apz} "I will definitely go to Nirvana
+[APZ 120.3] (# apz120.3) # apz120.3 .ref .apz} "I will definitely go to Nibbana
 There is no doubt that "is definitely the word for certainty."
 The word without two.
 The right word.
 Innocent word.
 The opposite word.
 ‘I will definitely go’ means I will come.
 I will testify.
 That is.
-'Here' in 'No doubt here' is in Nirvana.
+'Here' in 'No doubt here' is in Nibbana.
 Suspicion is a surprise Wichita has no two ideas.
 Not apparent, not available.
 Failure, At first it was dry.
 Calm, soothing, unworthy to be born, by the fire of wisdom Burned.

 [APZ 120.4] (# apz120.4) {# apz120.4 .ref .apz} "The liberated mind is like this"
-Becoming a Nirvana-bound, Nirvana-bound, Nirvana-bound, liberated mind I mean wood.
+Becoming a Nibbana-bound, Nibbana-bound, Nibbana-bound, liberated mind I mean wood.
 That is why the Pingiya Sthaviras said.

 Parayananugitigathaniddeso Attarasamo.